Skip to content

 Taxpayers claiming the Earned Income Tax Credit(EITC) or the Additional Child Tax Credit(ACTC) could update to the PATH Message either on Wednesday or Saturday mornings.

-Anyone that files a tax return before February 15, and If you have an amount on line 27 or 28 of your 1040 form showing you claimed EIC and/or ACTC, your entire refund will be withheld until at least February 15 every year.
-This delay allows the IRS time to match information from individual tax returns with information on the W-2 forms from employers, which are sent to the IRS by January 31, as a way of preventing identity theft and fraud
+Anyone that files a tax return before February 15, that is owed a tax refund and if you’re claiming either the ACTC or EITC, your entire refund will be withheld until at least the February 15 every year.
+This delay allows the IRS time to match information from individual tax returns with information on the W-2 forms from employers, which are sent to the IRS by January 31, as a way of preventing identify theft and fraud

 What if I never received the PATH message but I claimed the credits?